-Want a quick answer?
-Choose Buda for a quiet residential stay and choose Pest to be close to all the action.
-Here are some accommodation choices:
+In general, choose Buda for a quiet residential stay and a bit more tranquillity.
+On the other hand, choose Pest to be close to all the action and within easy reach of some top attractions and nightlife.

-Buda: Shantee House (Budget), Arch Boutique Hotel (Mid-Range), Maison Bistro & Hotel (Luxury) or Design Flat in Central Castle District (Airbnb)
+Buda: Shantee House (Budget), Váralja Home (Mid-Range), Maison Bistro & Hotel (Luxury) or BudaFlats Apartments (Apartments)

-Pest: Big Fish Hostel (Budget), Butterfly Home Danube (Mid-Range), Corinthia Budapest (Luxury) or Beautiful Modern Apartment (Airbnb)
+Pest: Lavender Circus Hostel (Budget), Butterfly Home Danube (Mid-Range), Corinthia Budapest (Luxury) or Golden Stars Budapest Apartments (Apartments)

 Because there are some top sites close to the river on the Buda side of the city, it is quite well-connected for tourists and that makes it quite an attractive option for those who would rather stay in a quieter area of town without sacrificing any of the great things that Budapest has to offer.

-If you’re wondering if Buda or Pest is more affordable, it really does depend on where you are and where you go.
+If you’re wondering if Pest or Buda is more affordable, it really does depend on where you are and where you go.
 For instance, some of the most expensive touristy areas in Budapest lie on the Buda side.
-For instance, the area around the Budapest Castle and Fisherman’s Bastion is home to incredibly inflated prices as these are wildly popular areas amongst tourists.
+The area around the Budapest Castle, Fisherman’s Bastion and the Citadel is home to incredibly inflated prices as these are wildly popular areas amongst tourists.